Robert G. Ingersoll (1833-1899); orator, attorney, politician

 I can't find a hero for humilty.
 Can somebody please help me?

-Anonymous about 2 years ago from ???
+Anonymous over 2 years ago from ???

 Humility is focusing on the needs of others.